rhizomeicx/icon-governance-meetings/README.md

 # ICON Governance Meetings

 The purpose of ICON Governance Meetings is to foster discussion and action between ICON P-Reps.
-These meetings are separate from ICON Foundation's monthly meeting, and will focus on smaller topics within the ICON community.
+These meetings are separate from ICON Foundation's monthly meeting, and will focus on smaller topics within the community.

 ## How to Submit a Meeting Topic